 For now, Republicans insist they stand united.
 Just two days after Election Day, Trump spent an afternoon on Capitol Hill, meeting with Senate Majority Leader Mitch McConnell and Speaker Ryan.
 They walked together in front of a throng of press down the historic halls of Congress, praising the progress made in the meetings and signaling unity.

-But a number of challenges are already on the way, starting with health care.
+But a number of challenges are already on the way.
 Trump said during the campaign he favors a more interventionist approach by government than do Republican congressional leaders, and Trump has signaled he wants to preserve certain aspects of Obamacare rather than push a wholesale repeal.

 Trump has also pushed back on cutting entitlement spending, an effort long backed by traditional conservatives.
 Yet despite Trump’s stated position, Ryan has continued to talk up his longstanding plan to overhaul Medicare.
 Trump has also advocated a $1 trillion effort to rebuild the country’s infrastructure, not unlike the stimulus program Obama championed and that Republican lawmakers largely opposed.
 In foreign policy, Trump splits with his party in some respects, especially in his lack of skepticism of Russia, but Trump’s international positioning has been mostly inconsistent, leaving Republicans uncertain of his next international move.

 As mentioned in chapter three, tax policy will be a defining debate for the Republican Party.
 The party consensus since Reagan has emphasized tax cuts for the wealthy as a way to spur economic growth, but some reformers have proposed abandoning this approach in favor of targeted benefits for working families instead.
 Trump ran on both sides of the issue: He said he supported higher taxes on the rich, but released two multi-trillion-dollar tax plans that overwhelmingly benefitted top earners.